Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

 To facilitate visualization of the spectra and preliminary analysis, we binned the spectra into twenty groups by ten, and represented each bin by the average spectrum, which was further normalized by its maximum.
 The spectra shown in the waterfall plot in Figure~\ref{fig:Figure_2}(d) globally exhibit up to five prominent distinct peaks.
 Notably, we can observe energy shifts and intensity changes in the peaks appearing in the spectra averaged over different beam positions.
 An additional feature, a pre-peak (a ``shoulder") of the first peak, is emerging in the spectra recorded in thicker areas.
 However, the changes in subsequent averaged spectra are rather abrupt, suggesting that a finer analysis is desirable.

-We utilize cluster analysis for a refined sorting of the acquired spectrum line scans.
-We first group the spectra acquired at both temperatures (200 spectra in total) and then sort them into clusters using the ``k-means" clustering approach as implemented in Mathematica 12 \cite{mathematica}.
-Inspecting the results of several clustering procedures (with the number of clusters varied between 3 and 5; and with low-temperature and high-temperature spectra processed separately or jointly), we identified four clusters as optimum -- all clusters were sufficiently populated and represented physically distinct spectra.
-We further notice that one of the clusters can be sorted into two sub-clusters based on spectral behavior at energies above 535~eV.
-Averaged spectra corresponding to the five acquired clusters, referred to as cluster representants, are plotted in Figure~\ref{fig:Figure_3}(a).
-The two green spectra emerge from the sub-clustering.
+We utilize cluster analysis for a refined sorting of the acquired spectrum line scans. \dlt{We first group the spectra acquired at both temperatures (200 spectra in total) and then sort them} We sort each dataset (spectra acquired at room and elevated temperature, respectively) into clusters using the ``k-means" clustering approach as implemented in Mathematica 12 \cite{mathematica}.
+Inspecting the results of several clustering procedures (with the number of clusters for each dataset varied between 2 and 4 \dlt{3 and 5; and with low-temperature and high-temperature spectra processed separately or jointly}), we identified \dlt{four} three clusters as optimum -- all clusters were sufficiently populated and represented physically distinct spectra. \dlt{We further notice that one of the clusters can be sorted into two sub-clusters based on spectral behavior at energies above 535~eV.} Averaged spectra corresponding to the six \dlt{five} acquired clusters, referred to as cluster representants, are plotted in Figure~\ref{fig:Figure_3}(a). \dlt{The two green spectra emerge from the sub-clustering.}

-The cluster representants exhibit multiple peaks, which can be assigned to transitions from core to unoccupied valence states of vanadium \cite{Gloter2001} and oxygen \cite{Hebert2002}: i) V \textit{L}$_3$ peak (518--519 eV; transitions from 2\textit{p}$_{3/2}$ to unoccupied 3\textit{d} states of V), ii) V \textit{L}$_2$ peak (521--522 eV; transitions from 2\textit{p}$_{1/2}$ to unoccupied 3\textit{d} states of V), and iii) up to two O \textit{K} peaks (529--532 eV; transitions of O electrons from 1\textit{s} to hybridized O 2\textit{p} – V 3\textit{d} states, which are of $t_{2g}$ and $e_g$ symmetry).
-Spectral features observable above $\sim 535$~eV arise due to transitions to O 2\textit{p} and V 4\textit{s} mixed states \cite{Hebert2002}, but can be influenced by the presence of unbound oxygen, or other oxygen compounds (\textit{e.g.}, due to contamination).
+The cluster representants exhibit multiple peaks, which can be assigned to transitions from core to unoccupied valence states of vanadium \cite{Gloter2001} and oxygen \cite{Hebert2002}: i) V \textit{L}$_3$ peak (\dlt{518--519} 516--518 eV; transitions from 2\textit{p}$_{3/2}$ to unoccupied 3\textit{d} states of V), ii) V \textit{L}$_2$ peak (\dlt{521--522} 523--524 eV; transitions from 2\textit{p}$_{1/2}$ to unoccupied 3\textit{d} states of V), and iii) up to two O \textit{K} peaks (529--532 eV; transitions of O electrons from 1\textit{s} to hybridized O 2\textit{p} – V 3\textit{d} states, which are of $t_{2g}$ and $e_g$ symmetry).
+Spectral features observable above $\sim 535$~eV arise due to transitions to O 2\textit{p} and V 4\textit{s} mixed states \cite{Hebert2002}, but can be influenced by the presence of unbound oxygen or other oxygen compounds (\textit{e.g.}, due to contamination~\cite{doi:10.1021/acs.chemrev.9b00439}).